Managing dynamic table bundles

 • Check the //sys/@disable_bundle_controller attribute.

 • Check for locks at //sys/bundle_controller/coordinator/lock/@locks.
-The absence of locks means that the Bundle controller cannot register with the cluster.
-The reasons are often in the error log in the container.
+If there are no locks it means that the Bundle controller cannot register with the cluster — check the container's error log for culprits.

 The bundle UI shows the Failed state

-The bundle UI displays two statuses: Health—the state of tablet cells, and State—the state of the Bundle controller.
-If State is in the Failed state, clicking on it shows the error that occurred.
-In some cases, this state can be caused by violations of the Bundle controller invariants (for example, if resource_guarantee in the zone settings, nodes, and bundles do not match).
-The following steps are recommended:
+The bundle UI displays two statuses: Health is the state of tablet cells, and State is the state of the Bundle controller.
+If the State shows Failed, click it to find out what went wrong.
+In some cases, the issue may be caused by violations of the Bundle controller invariants (for example, if resource_guarantee in the zone, nodes, and bundles settings do not match).
+Recommended course of action:

-• run the command bundle_controller_tools.py drop-allocations <bundle_name>.
-This command will remove incorrect node allocation requests;
+• Run the bundle_controller_tools.py drop-allocations <bundle_name> command.
+This command will remove incorrect node allocation requests.